Jukka Lehtonen

-Jukka Lehtonen (born 22 February 1982) is a professional volleyball player from Finland who joins GFCO Ajaccio in French Ligue A for season 2010–2011.
-He is also the captain of Finland men's national volleyball team.
+Jukka Lehtonen (born 22 February 1982) is a Finnish professional volleyball player and coach.
+He was also the captain of Finland men's national volleyball team.

 Career

 Early career

 Lehtonen started his volleyball career in Rantasalmen Urheilijat year 1989.
 Ten years after that he played on fourth highest level in Finland.
 Two years after that he made contract Bad Saulgau team.
 He moved to Germany and started play their second highest level.

 East Volley

 After one year in Germany he came back to Finland and started playing in Savonlinnan East Volley which played Finland volleyball league.
 He was two times with East Volley in medalgames, but when East Volley got many problems he changed to Napapiirin Palloketut.

 Palloketut

 Season 2004–2006 Lehtonen played in Napapiirin Palloketut, Rovaniemi.
 He won season 2005 with team Finland Cup Champion.
 Media chose him to season 2005–2006 All-Stars team.
 After two season in Napapiirin Palloketut Lehtonen made contract with new club named Rovaniemen Santasport.